krishnaveni0411/Automation-Portfolio/project1-automation/README.md

 ---

+## Day 17 – Handle Scrollable Table Grid with Selenium

+This project demonstrates how to handle a **scrollable table grid** using **Selenium WebDriver** and **Java**, and how to **validate the sum of a column** against a displayed total on the webpage.

+##  Scenario
+The automation script performs the following:
+1. Launches the browser and navigates to [rahulshettyacademy.com/AutomationPractice](https://rahulshettyacademy.com/AutomationPractice/).
+2. Scrolls down the page using JavaScript.
+3. Scrolls inside a scrollable `<div>` containing a table.
+4. Extracts values from the 4th column of the table.
+5. Calculates the total of the extracted values.
+6. Validates the calculated total with the total displayed on the UI.

+## What I Learned
+- How to use JavascriptExecutor to scroll both the window and inside elements.
+- How to handle dynamic tables with CSS Selectors.
+- How to use TestNG assertions for validation.

+---

+##  Assignment 7 – Selenium Web Automation Challenge

+## 📄 Overview

+This project demonstrates how to interact with and extract data from an HTML table using **Selenium WebDriver** in **Java**.
+The assignment focuses on DOM traversal, table data validation, and dynamic XPath usage, all while practicing clean and efficient coding techniques.

+##  Features Implemented

+- Scrolled the page using `JavaScriptExecutor` to reach the table
+- Retrieved:
+  - Total number of **rows** (including header)
+  - Total number of **columns**
+  - **Specific row data** (row 3 in this case)
+  - All values from the **Price** column (3rd column)
+- Parsed string data to integers using `Integer.parseInt()`
+- Practiced advanced XPath and `findElements()` usage
+- Used enhanced for-loop to iterate through row cells

+##  What I Learned

+- How to dynamically retrieve data from a specific row by:
+  - Storing the row index in a variable
+  - Building a dynamic XPath with that index
+  - Creating a sub-driver to fetch all `<td>` elements
+  - Using an enhanced for-loop to print each cell's content
+- How to extract column data for validation purposes

+##  Use Case

+Extracting **tabular data** (like pricing, product names, etc.) is vital for many test automation and scraping scenarios.
+This technique is particularly useful when:
+- Validating individual records based on conditions
+- Performing **data-driven testing**
+- Handling dynamic tables in web applications

+---

+##  Assignment 8 – Autocomplete Dropdown Automation using Selenium WebDriver (Java)

+This project demonstrates how to automate an **autocomplete suggestion box** using **Selenium WebDriver** in Java, and how to verify the selected value using **TestNG assertions**.

+##  Objective

+- Enter a partial country name in the **autocomplete textbox**.
+- Select **"United Arab Emirates"** from the dropdown list.
+- Retrieve the selected value from the input field.
+- Validate the selection using a **TestNG assertion**.

+##  Key Concepts Covered

+- Handling dynamic dropdowns/autocomplete suggestions.
+- DOM analysis and workarounds when `getDomAttribute("value")` fails.
+- JavaScriptExecutor for retrieving input values.
+- Validating outcomes using assertions.

+##  What I Learned

+- Dynamic suggestion lists don't always update the `value` attribute directly in the DOM.
+- Even with waits, `getDomAttribute("value")` may return `null` if the field doesn't use that attribute.
+- JavaScriptExecutor provides a reliable workaround to fetch the **visible input** value.
+- Adding assertions improves the reliability and usefulness of automation tests.

+##  Personal Experience

+I initially tried using:

+country_Textbox.getDomAttribute("value");

+But it always returned null.
+After inspecting the HTML, I found that the value was not being stored as an attribute.
+I even tried applying explicit waits, but no luck.

+Finally, I used JavaScriptExecutor to directly access the live value from the field:

+JavascriptExecutor js = (JavascriptExecutor) driver;
+String selectedValue = (String) js.executeScript("return document.getElementById('autocomplete').value;");

+This worked successfully!
+I then validated the result with a simple assertion using Assert.assertEquals().

+---

 > 📂 **Project Folder Structure**
 - `without TESTNG FreamWork/` → Test files without TestNG
 - `With TESTNG/` → Test files with TestNG